How to prevent family money feuds and how to settle disputes out of court by Wilson Lee Flores

 90 free scholarships for would-be ‘mediators’ in family or business feuds

 How does a person become a professionally trained “mediator” in out-of-court cases?
-Leaders of the National Center for Mediation (NCM) and the non-governmental organization called the Conflict Resolution Group Foundation, Inc. (CoRe) have asked this column to share the good news about their scholarship program for would-be mediators.
+Leaders of the National Center for Mediation (NCM) and the non-governmental organization called The Conflict Resolution Group Foundation, Inc. (The CoRe) have asked this column to share the good news about their scholarship program for would-be mediators.
 There are 90 slots for scholarships available nationwide in Metro Manila/Batangas, Iloilo City and Cagayan de Oro.
-Interested applicants can contact www.corefound.org,www.mediation.org.ph or firstname.lastname@example.org.
+Interested applicants can contact www.coregroup.org.ph, www.ncmmediators.org and [email protected].

 Since there are 600,000 pending legal cases in our Philippine courts as of 2010 and court cases can unnecessarily disrupt business operations and escalate in exorbitant costs, eight organizations of the business sector jointly established the National Center for Mediation to promote the pragmatic “out of court” mediation and settlement of disputes.
 They said this non-profit project is backed by law in Republic Act 9285.